Jesse Crenshaw

 Jesse Crenshaw (born September 23, 1946) is an American politician who served as a member of the Kentucky House of Representatives for the 77th district from 1993 to 2015.
+He was first elected to the house in 1992 when incumbent representative Louie Mack did not seek reelection.
+Crenshaw retired from the house in 2014.

 Education

 Crenshaw earned a Bachelor of Science degree from Kentucky State University and a Juris Doctor from the University of Kentucky College of Law.